-For more details on each FIG cluster (including days/times for each class included in the cluster) and step-by-step instructions for registering for a FIG, please scan the QR code below or visit this link.
+For more details on each FIG cluster for Fall 2023 (including days/times for each class included in the cluster) and step-by-step instructions for registering for a FIG, please scan the QR below or visit https://tinyurl.com/FIGappendix.

-If you have any questions or need further assistance you may contact the FIG administrative staff at FIGS@admin.fsu.edu
+If you have any questions or need further assistance you may contact the FIG administrative staff at FIGS@admin.fsu.edu.